levelgraph/levelgraph/README.md

 });
 ```

-A materialized join can also be produced, like so:
+A materialized search can also be produced, like so:
 ```
 db.nav("matteo").archOut("friend").bind("lucio").archOut("friend").bind("marco").
       triples({: